SORMAS-Foundation/SORMAS-Project/docs/SERVER_CUSTOMIZATION.md

 the server log at every startup.
 Take care when disabling data-lifecycle jobs such as `CRON.DELETE_EXPIRED_ENTITIES` or `CRON.ARCHIVE_CASES`, as these may be required for compliance.

-Changes take effect as soon as they are saved; no restart is needed.
+Changes take effect as soon as they are saved & no restart is needed.
 Rescheduling only affects future executions, so moving a job from 03:00 to 01:00 at 02:00 on a given day means it will not run again until the following day.